georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

 The store's state (`_state$`) is a RxJS `BehaviorSubject`.
-Changing the state means pushing new state object into the `_state$` stream.
-This is done via the `setState` method.
+Changing the state means pushing new state object into the `_state$` stream via the `setState` method.
 Interested entities can subscribe to state updates by subscribing to the `$state` property.
 It is also possible to get the current state via the `state` property without subscribing to state updates.

-The `Store` class provides a unified interface for all the features' store services.
-In the next section we'll have a look at how to use the abstract `Store` class to implement a feature's store service.
+`Store` class provides a unified interface for all features' store services to extend.
+In the next section we'll have a look at how to use the abstract `Store` class to implement an example feature store service.

 ## Features' stores